jaunerc/minimax-prolog/README.md

 # minimax-prolog
 A simple minimax implementation in SWI Prolog for Tic Tac Toe.
+There is also a ui client to play against this implementation under https://github.com/jaunerc/tictactoe_client

 ## Minimax
 The minimax algorithm can be used for several games to implement a computer opponent.
 The file minimax.pl contributes a predicate minimax/2.
 Which chooses the next best move to play by a given tic tac toe board.
-Notice this implementation is pretty basic and NOT fully tested.
+Notice this implementation is pretty basic.
 It should choose the best possible move.

 By example the following statement matches NextMove with the chosen move for the given board.
 ```Prolog